-Satellite images and tracking maps of Tropical Cyclone Eloise 2021, January 12 - 25.
+Satellite images, weather maps and tracks of Tropical Cyclone Eloise 2021, January 11 - 24.
 Max wind speed 165km/h.

 Eloise is located 672 km (363 nautical miles) west-northwest of Europa Island, and has tracked west-southwestward at 17 km/h (9 knots) over the past 6 hours.